lcrespom/Modulator/README.md

 	- Extract the following independent npm modules:
 		- graph.ts
 		- An npm module with all code in the synth folder
-	- Reusable API to load & play presets without displaying the node graph, eventually to become an independent npm module (long term)
-	- Improve code to clean hack that checks for custom nodes.
+	- Improve code to clean hack that checks for custom nodes when connecting.
 	- Consider compile target to ES6, see https://kangax.github.io/compat-table/es6/

 - Share